skip to content

 • See:

-19. Have you provided a Readme file to describe your dataset?
+19. Have you provided a Readme file to describe your data?

-Ideally, your dataset should contain a ‘Readme’ file that describes your dataset.
-Others can download this together with your data files, helping them to understand and correctly acknowledge and reuse your dataset.
+Ideally, your data should contain a ‘Readme’ file that describes your data.
+Others can download this together with your data files, helping them to understand and correctly acknowledge and reuse your data.

 More detailed information:

-• For simple datasets (e.g. a single .csv file), it may be possible to capture all information about the dataset in the dataset form in Elements but you may still wish to have a Readme file that users can download together with your dataset files.
-We recommend this regardless of dataset complexity.
+• For simple data files (e.g. a single .csv file), it may be possible to capture all information about the data in the deposit form in Elements but you may still wish to have a Readme file that users can download together with your data files.
+We recommend this regardless of data complexity.

-• For more complex datasets (and large datasets) we expect you to provide a Readme file, or a series of Readme files if there are multiple folders.
-If this is absent, we will contact you to request that you create and upload one to sit alongside your dataset.
+• For more complex (and large) data files we expect you to provide a Readme file, or a series of Readme files if there are multiple folders.
+If this is absent, we will contact you to request that you create and upload one to sit alongside your data.

 • See: